Tommy Gagliano: Early life

 Gagliano was born on May 29, 1883, in Corleone, Sicily.
-In 1905 he immigrated to the United States, in New York City, and married Giuseppina "Josephine" Pomilla, who was also from Corleone.
+He was related to Angelo Gagliano, who founded the Corleone Mafia family.
+In 1905 Tommy Gagliano immigrated to the United States in New York City, and married Giuseppina "Josephine" Pomilla, who was also from Corleone.

 Gagliano and his brother-in-law Nunzio Pomilla were partners in lathing and hoisting companies in the Bronx.
 He was underboss to Gaetano "Tom" Reina until he became the boss of the family in 1930.
 The Reina family controlled a monopoly on ice distribution in the Bronx.
 Gagliano, along with Gaetano "Tommy" Lucchese and Stefano "Steve" Rondelli, were viewed as the most powerful members of the Reina family.

 Frank Gagliano was a distant relative of Tommy Gagliano and the son of a deported mobster.
 He was also the cousin of mob boss Thomas Eboli's chauffeur and bodyguard, future Genovese crime family underboss Dominick Alongi, who would later achieve notoriety when they were among the many mobsters arrested fleeing the famous 1957 Apalachin Meeting.
 He was a blood relative of mobster Joseph (Pip the Blind) Gagliano, who became a childhood friend and early accomplice of future government witness Joseph Valachi.
 The two performed many burglaries and armed robberies together.